My2Labs/WireframeSolo/README.md

-Implement Wireframe - Solo project for Websites: 3 by Sharron Hemenway.
+Implement Wireframe - Solo project (Hasbro) for Websites: 3 by Sharron Hemenway.